Jessica Mack, Ph.D.

 Biography

-Jessica Mack is Assistant Professor of History and founding Co-Director of Rowan's Center for Digital Humanities Research.
+Jessica Mack is Assistant Professor of History and Director of Rowan's Center for Digital Humanities Research.
 A historian of Mexico who specializes in digital public history, Dr. Mack earned a B.A. from Wesleyan University and an M.A. and Ph.D. from Princeton University.
-She directs the annual Douglass Day Transcribe-a-thon and leads student and faculty research projects in digital history.
-During the 2023-2024 academic year, she is a Mellon Seminar Fellow at the Price Lab for Digital Humanities at the University of Pennsylvania.
+She directs the Certificate of Graduate Study (COGS) in Digital Humanities, hosts the annual Douglass Day Transcribe-a-thon at Rowan, and leads student and faculty DH research projects.
+She teaches courses in digital history, digital humanities, oral history, and history of Mexico and the Caribbean for undergraduates and graduate students.
+During the 2023-2024 academic year, she was a Mellon Seminar Fellow at the Price Lab for Digital Humanities at the University of Pennsylvania.

 Dr. Mack's current book project, Building University City: Knowledge, Power, and Publics at the National Autonomous University of Mexico, examines the campus construction for Mexico's national university (UNAM) in mid-twentieth-century Mexico City.
 The book analyzes this monumental building project and the politics of land surrounding it to shed light on Mexico’s post-revolutionary state and the protest movements that would soon challenge it.